velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "Yep, she holds your hand in the field while we hold down the fort at home."

-"…I really wishing someone had *told* me that before I accepted her fucking offer," I blurt.
+"…I really wish someone had thought to *tell* me that before I accepted her fucking offer," I blurt.
 "Khata'e's dripping tits — so what, I'm the brains, she's the brawn?"

 "Whew; you're right," Lena tells Vi, "she really *is* a smartass."
 Vi giggles.